Skip to content

 Three bag-shaped materials framings (A/B/C); Framing D below is sequence-shapedsame recipe shape, different instance and bagcolumn →Framinginstancebag (one sample)sample labelA.
 Polymerblend(crowded)one polymerchain (SMILES)blend / copolymer= set of chainsTg, σ_ion,tensile strengthB.
 Crystalsites(general)one Wyckoff site+ coord. shellunit cell = set ofinequivalent sitesformation energy,band gap, modulusC.
 Defectsin host★ cleanestone point defect+ local shelldoped sample = setof defect sitesOER overpotential,Li-ion σ, magnetism

-This framing is crowded if posed as molecular sequence modeling alone.
-ChemBERTa-2 ran masked-LM and multi-task regression over 77M SMILES; MoLFormer was pretrained on up to ~1.1B molecules from ZINC and PubChem; GP-MoLFormer extends the line into generative molecular modeling and property optimization via pair-tuning.
-A pure SMILES-BERT is not a paper anymore.
-The less crowded angle is weakly supervised bag-level learning for blends, composites, and multi-component polymer systems — sample = weighted set of chains/components, label = bulk property — which is exactly the structure the bio version handles.
+A blend or copolymer is a weighted bag — 90/10 is not 10/90 — with per-instance covariates the chain SMILES alone doesn’t carry (loading fraction, MwM_w, dispersity, tacticity, additives, solvent).
+The narrow molecular-LM lane is crowded (ChemBERTa-2 ran masked-LM over 77M SMILES; MoLFormer pretrained on ~1.1B molecules; GP-MoLFormer extended the line into generative + pair-tuning), so a pure SMILES-BERT is no longer a paper.
+The open angle is weakly supervised bag-level learning for blends and multi-component polymer systems — sample = weighted set of chains, label = bulk property — the exact shape the bio version handles.

-Framing B — crystal as bag of local environments
+Framing B — crystals as bags of inequivalent sites

 Framing C — defects / dopants as the bag (the cleanest port)